 Robbie has bachelor's degrees in French and in humanities from California State University, Sacramento.
-She is a graduate of the first cohort of FCMAT's Chief Business Official (CBO) Mentor Program, and is a certified CBO through the California Association of School Business Officials.
+She is a graduate of the first cohort of FCMAT's Chief Business Official (CBO) Mentor Program, is a certified CBO through the California Association of School Business Officials, and is a a certified fraud examiner (CFE).
 She is a member of CASBO, the Association of California School Administrators, and the Government Finance Officers Association.

 Early in her career, Robbie worked in a district that had a negative budget certification where FCMAT provided assistance, and decided then that her ultimate goal was to work for FCMAT.

 Robbie loves to travel and learn languages (she is fluent in French).
 She also enjoys scuba diving.